Religious Freedom Restoration Act: Challenges and weaknesses

 Post-Smith, many members of the Native American Church still had issues using peyote in their ceremonies.
-This led to the Religious Freedom Act Amendments in 1994, which state, "the use, possession, or transportation of peyote by an Indian for bona fide traditional ceremony purposes in connection with the practice of a traditional Indian religion is lawful, and shall not be prohibited by the United States or any state.
+This led to the Religious Freedom Act Amendments in 1994, which say, "the use, possession, or transportation of peyote by an Indian for bona fide traditional ceremony purposes in connection with the practice of a traditional Indian religion is lawful, and shall not be prohibited by the United States or any state.
 No Indian shall be penalized or discriminated against on the basis of such use, possession or transportation."

 Tanzin v.
 Tanvir (2020) determined that RFRA allows for those whose religious rights are adversely affected by federal officers acting in their capacity for the government to seek appropriate remedies, including monetary damages, from those individuals.
-The case involved three Muslim men, all legal residents of the United States, who had been placed on the No Fly List by FBI agents for refusing to be informants for their fellow Muslim communities.
+The case involved three Muslim men, all legal U.S. residents, who had been placed on the No Fly List by FBI agents for refusing to be informants for their Muslim communities.

 Applications and effects

 President Bill Clinton signing the Religious Freedom Restoration Act on the South Lawn at the White House.
 Participants at the signing include Vice President Al Gore, Senator Orrin Hatch, Senator Mark O. Hatfield, and Senator Howard Metzenbaum.

-The Religious Freedom Restoration Act holds the federal government responsible for accepting additional obligations to protect religious exercise.
+The RFRA holds the federal government responsible for accepting additional obligations to protect religious exercise.
 In O'Bryan v.
-Bureau of Prisons, it was found that the RFRA governs the actions of federal officers and agencies and that the RFRA can be applied to "internal operations of the federal government."
-RFRA, in conjunction with President Bill Clinton's executive order in 1996, provided more security for sacred sites for Native American religious rites.
+Bureau of Prisons, it was found that the RFRA governs the actions of federal officers and agencies and that it can apply to "internal operations of the federal government."
+In conjunction with President Bill Clinton's executive order in 1996, RFRA provided more security for sacred sites for Native American religious rites.

-As of 1996, the year before the RFRA was found unconstitutional as applied to states, 337 cases had cited RFRA in its three-year time range.
-It was also found that Jewish, Muslim, and Native American religions, which make up only three percent of religious membership in the U.S., make up 18 percent of the cases involving the free exercise of religion.

-The Religious Freedom Restoration Act was a cornerstone for tribes challenging the National Forest Service's plans to permit upgrades to Arizona's Snowbowl ski resort.
+As of 1996, the year before the RFRA was found unconstitutional as applied to states, 337 cases had cited RFRA.
+It was also found that Jewish, Muslim, and Native American religions, which make up only 3% of religious membership in the U.S., make up 18% of the cases involving the free exercise of religion.
+Tribes challenging the National Forest Service's plans to permit upgrades to Arizona's Snowbowl ski resort relied on the RFRA.
 Six tribes were involved, including the Navajo, Hopi, Havasupai, and Hualapai.
-The tribes objected on religious grounds to the plans to use reclaimed water.
+They objected on religious grounds to the plans to use reclaimed water.
 They felt that this risked infecting the tribal members with "ghost sickness" as the water would be from mortuaries and hospitals.
 They also felt that the reclaimed water would contaminate the plant life used in ceremonies.
 In August 2008, the Ninth Circuit Court of Appeals rejected their RFRA claim.